What does a cardiovascular perfusionist do?

 How long is the program?

-The CV Perfusion Program is a 5 semester (21 months), 22 course, 65.5 credit hour, full-time only program that requires continuous semester enrollment (Fall, Spring, Summer, Fall, Spring).
+The CV Perfusion Program is a 5 semester, 65.5 credit hour, full-time only program that requires continuous semester enrollment (Fall, Spring, Summer, Fall, Spring).
 Enrollment occurs in the fall semester.
 This program is only offered as full time.

 What are the requirements to apply?